 BA, State University of New York at Binghamton; MA, Ph.D., Northern Illinois University

-Lauren Hall is professor and chair of political science at Rochester Institute of Technology.
+Lauren Hall is professor and associate dean of Academic Affairs at the Rochester Institute of Technology College of Liberal Arts.
 She is the author of The Medicalization of Birth and Death (Johns Hopkins University Press, 2019) and Family and the Politics of Moderation (Baylor University Press, 2014) and the co-editor of a volume on the political philosophy of French political thinker Chantal Delsol.
 She has written extensively on the classical liberal tradition, including articles on Edmund Burke, Adam Smith, and Montesquieu.
 She serves on the editorial board of the interdisciplinary journal Cosmos+Taxis, which publishes on spontaneous orders in the social and political worlds.
 Her current research is on the moral and political implications of healthcare regulations as well as issues relating to gender and the family.

 In the News

-Essay by Lauren Hall, professor and chair of the political science department, published in the U.S. News and World Report.
+Essay co-written by Lauren Hall, professor and chair of the Department of Political Science, published by The Hill.